Mortal/vim-workshop/README.md

 **Tip: On the command-line, the <kbd>vimdiff (FILE1) (FILE2)</kbd> command opens Vim in diff-mode with the two files.**

-Manipulate all files with :args :set autowrite :argdo

 Lesson five: Mixing Vim and the shell
 -------------------------------------